There are times when a heavy equipment company must look at the painful reality of…

 Associated Training Services (ATS) offers students the opportunity to train in a variety of fields, so they can find employment in various industries and operating different kinds of equipment and machines.
 Here are just a few of the different kinds of equipment that ATS instructors can provide training for:

 - Articulated boom cranes

 Heavy Equipment Training For Those Seeking Employment

-ATS has highly experienced instructors who can provide two levels of heavy equipment operator training of the different kinds of heavy equipment included on the list.
+ATS has highly experienced instructors who can provide two levels of heavy equipment operator training on the different kinds of heavy equipment included on the list.
 These are the most commonly used pieces of equipment used in industries that employ heavy equipment operators.
 The training programs include hands-on training and classroom experience.
-Students will learn how to read grades, grading stakes, laser levels, site plans, soils, and site layouts as well as learning all the proper operating techniques and safety protocol.
+Students will learn how to read grades, grading stakes, laser levels, site plans, soils, and site layouts as well as learn all the proper operating techniques and safety protocols.

 Students who are learning how to drive a truck commercially and obtain a CDL will be able to seek employment driving a truck, a crane, or a heavy equipment operator.
 When a student obtains a CDL, he or she can drive a truck and haul the heavy equipment to the job site or drive a mobile crane on the roads.
 Students learn the basic skills that are needed to drive Class-A vehicles.

 When you are ready to learn more about the different kinds of training programs for heavy equipment operation, call ATS and learn about the financial assistance and other opportunities available to prospective students.
 Call (800) 383-7364 today and speak with an admissions counselor.